 Information on how to raise a concern about a registered veterinary nurse can be found in the ‘I want to raise a concern’ section.

-- You can check online to see if a veterinary nurse is registered.
+- You can use our Find a Vet Nurse search tool to check if a veterinary nurse is registered.